awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 ## Instance Performance<a name="storage-performance"></a>

-To ensure the best disk throughput performance from your instance on Linux, we recommend that you use the most recent version of the Amazon Linux AMI\.
+To ensure the best disk throughput performance from your instance on Linux, we recommend that you use the most recent version of Amazon Linux 2 or the Amazon Linux AMI\.

 For instances with NVMe instance store volumes, you must use a Linux AMI with kernel version 4\.4 or later\.
 Otherwise, your instance will not achieve the maximum IOPS performance available\.